julzaza/wildwitchherbs/_posts/2026-04-21-common-protection-rituals-mistakes.md

 ---

-## Frequently Asked Questions About
+## Frequently Asked Questions About Protection Rituals Mistakes

 ### What is the biggest mistake in protection rituals?